Out with the old and in with the new? Not necessarily. Both new and old commercial properties carry many benefits for investors.

 Buying an older commercial property

-Buying an old commercial property mightn’t provide the tax benefits of a brand new building.
-But there are other ways to find this value.
+If you’re going to buy a commercial property, an older asset won’t provide the tax benefits of a brand new building.
+But there are other ways to replace this value.

-After all, we installed a new pylon sign for our Pathway 5 investment in Tuggerah NSW.
+After all, we installed a new pylon sign for our investment in Tuggerah NSW.
 It helped give our investors 40 per cent return in 18 months.

-These are all examples of value-add opportunities and can add a large sum to your total investment return when it comes time to sell.
+These value-add opportunities can add a large sum to your total investment return when it comes time to sell.

 We mentioned that buying older commercial buildings mightn’t provide the same tax benefits as newer commercial properties.
 This is true up until a point.